MEDPOR Oral maxillofacial surgery

 Our MEDPOR product line provides you an array of porous polyethylene solutions for your reconstruction and augmentation needs.
 We understand that bio- compatibility characteristics of implants are paramount to help surgeons achieve positive patient outcomes.
 The omni-directional pore structure of our polyethylene implants may increase implant acceptance by allowing the patient‘s native tissue to integrate with the implant.
 In addition to our comprehensive line of stock MEDPOR implants, we offer CT-based patient specific implants, putting the implant design in your hands.

 Features and benefits

 More than 400,000 procedures have been performed with MEDPOR Biomaterial, with more than 350 published clinical reports in cranial, reconstructive, oculoplastic and cosmetic applications.

 If desired, MEDPOR material may be cut and shaped to fit patient and surgeon needs.

 The MEDPOR Orbital product line consists of implants to fit individual patient needs.

-Combines high-density polyethylene sheets and titanium mesh in a single implant for increased flexibility, shape retention, radiographic visualization and strength.1
+The MEDPOR TITAN line combines high-density polyethylene sheets and titanium mesh in a single implant for increased flexibility, shape retention, radiographic visualization and strength.1

 To determine the safety and efficacy of using porous high-density polyethylene (PHDPE) in the repair of orbital defects.